dpesh02/Pseudo-Storage-Server/README.md

-# ImageGalleryDrive
+# Pseudo-Storage-Server

-**ImageGalleryDrive** is a web application that centralizes images from multiple Google Drive accounts into a single, easy-to-use image gallery.
+**Pseudo-Storage-Server** is a web application that centralizes images from multiple Google Drive accounts into a single, easy-to-use image gallery.
 It leverages the Google Drive API to fetch images from user-specified folders and organizes them into albums.
 The gallery allows users to browse images, search for albums, and display them in an organized and visually appealing way.

 ---